LDSSA/batch3-students/README.md

 effect)
-1. In the learning unit page in the [_Portal_](https://portal.lisbondatascience.org/) you are able to download the exercise notebook with the results of the grader, have a look to figure out what went wrong
+1. In the learning unit page in the [_Portal_](https://portal.lisbondatascience.org/) you are able to download the exercise notebook with the results of the grader, have a look to figure out what went wrong.
 If none of these steps helped go ahead and open a support ticket for the portal [here](https://github.com/LDSSA/batch3-portal-support).